An Anatomy of Neutrino Oscillations: Episode

 \section{Episode}

-After the first version of this article appeared, there are two major breakthroughs - first, Hwang and Yan \cite{HwangYan} realized that three lepton $SU_L(2)$ doublets could form an $SU_f(3)$ triplet and to make a consistent theory one should start from the so-called "basic units" made up from the right-handed Dirac components (of Dirac fields) or from the left-handed Dirac components.
-And, secondly, the Higgs mechanisms are not independent but, instead, are cooperative in the Standard-Model Higgs $\Phi(1,2)$, purely family Higgs $\Phi(3,1)$, and the mixed Higgs $\Phi(3,2)$ in an extended Standard Model \cite{Hwang417}.
+After the first version of this article appeared in 2012, there are four major breakthroughs ("breakthroughs" in the eyes of the author) - first, Hwang and Yan \cite{HwangYan} realized that three lepton $SU_L(2)$ doublets could form an $SU_f(3)$ triplet and to make a consistent theory one should start from the so-called "basic units" made up from the right-handed Dirac components (of Dirac fields) or from the left-handed Dirac components.
+And, secondly, the Higgs mechanisms are not independent but, instead, are cooperative in the Standard-Model Higgs $\Phi(1,2)$, purely family Higgs $\Phi(3,1)$, and the mixed Higgs $\Phi(3,2)$ in a (new) Standard Model \cite{Hwang417}.
+Thirdly, we recognize that these three Higgs could start from the massless phase and thus it explains the origin of mass for everything \cite{Origin}.
+On the fourth, we recognize that the 4-dimensional Minkowski space-time gives the complex scalar fields a special status, in that the self-repulsive interaction $\lambda (\phi^\dagger \phi)^2$ is dimensionless and the value of $\lambda$ is given by the 4dimensional Minkowski space-time (and {\it not} by the field itself).
+Thus, this is the origin of fields (point-like particles) - all determined by the complex scalar Higgs fields \cite{Fields}.
+In view of the self-repulsive nature of a Higgs field, it require three Higgs fields $\Phi(1,2)$ (SM Higgs), $\Phi(3,1)$ (purely family Higgs), and $\Phi(3,2)$ (mixed family Higgs) to make up the story.

+Our suggestion is as follows \cite{Fields}, \cite{Hwang417}: We live in the quantum 4-dimensional Minkowski space-time with the force-fields $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ gauge-group structure built-in from the outset.
+The quark world and, separately, the lepton world are admitted by this background of our world.

-Under the assumption that, in the dark-matter world, the dark-matter particles are also species in the extended Standard Model, most of reactions happening among dark-matter particles, even involving neutrinos, cannot be detected directly in the ordinary-matter world.
-We could argue that the "minimum" extended Standard Model would be the extended Standard Model to be based on the group $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ \cite{Hwang417}, provided that why there are three generations of fermions could be explained.
+Under the assumption that, in the dark-matter world, the dark-matter particles are also species in the extended Standard Model, most of reactions happening among dark-matter particles, even involving neutrinos, cannot be detected directly, due to the slowness, in the ordinary-matter world.
+After all these developments, we could even argue that the "minimum" extended Standard Model would be the extended Standard Model to be based on the group $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ \cite{Hwang417}, provided that why there are three generations of fermions could be explained.
 This "minimal extended" Standard Model would be the most natural choice of all the models.

+My long journey with the family concept \cite{Family} finally ends up with something specific, with understanding of the origin of mass \cite{Origin}.
+Now, we turn to a precise definition of the Standard Model - maybe a natural statement of the Standard Model could allow us to understand why the 4-dimensional Mikowski space-time accepts the Standard Model, but not something else.
+Thus, why our Space, i.e., the $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$, admits, and only admits, these particles becomes the question that we could try to ask and to answer.
+In this search, the journey becomes awfully interesting in the long run.